 Susie Faux, a London boutique owner, is said to have originated the term “capsule wardrobe,” according to internet fashion legend.

-She made it her job in the 1970s to assist women discover their distinctive style by sharpening and focusing their wardrobes.
+She made it her job in the 1970s to assist women to discover their distinctive styles by sharpening and focusing their wardrobes.
 She discovered a magical recipe that seemed to function as a result of her efforts.

 She would tell her clients to start with traditional, neutral basics that they could mix, match, and reuse, then add a few statement pieces to add flair and provide some wiggle space for seasonal changes.